Share Files Between KVM Host and Linux Guest Using Virtiofs

 Share Files Between KVM Host and Linux Guest Using VirtioFS VMM Run Debian 12

-If your host system lacks a graphical user interface or you just prefer to use the command-line interface to configure your shared directory, you can use the virsh command-line tool.
+If your host system lacks a graphical user interface or you just prefer to use the command-line interface to configure your shared directory, you can use the virt-xml command-line tool.

 The following method is similar to what you did in the previous section using the Virtual Machine Manager, but this time through a command-line interface.